 Т3 Explore electric marine fleet options Explore grants to for Tribal fleet and fishers to add electric/hybrid boats.
-1 - 2 years T3 Comments - ot a realistic timeframe.
+1 - 2 years T3 Comments ot a realistic timeframe.
 Longer goal-3-10 years?
 (PNNL is adding a b re about access).
-State Ferry system is starting to move but more than T4 Support EV purchases Explore and develop incentives for Tribal members to purchase EV cars.
+State Ferry system is starting to move but more than Τ4 Support EV purchases Explore and develop incentives for Tribal members to purchase EV cars.
 1 - 2 years T4 Comments know (for example of the second sec how EV work and doing a little bit of 'myth-busting'.
-So education on EV mple) that you can go a long distance, etc. (maybe include in Education treach AND technical support aspect that's important, especially if it can re ppl who drive EVs so sharing some of those stories through the new scussions, etc. This would show people that there are others/neighbors int to make the change they have ppl to talk to. (maybe include in Educ Tribal members to purchase EVs would be great n/Comms n be peer to sletter, doing this and cation/Comms 7 2: Encourage Tribal staff to reduce the number of vehicle trips through public transit, and bicycling. n T5 Encourage trip reduction Encourage staff to reduce trips (both commute and work-related) through encouraging telecommuting, trip reduction programs, and resources for public transit.
+So education on EV mple) that you can go a long distance, etc. (maybe include in Education treach AND technical support aspect that's important, especially if it can re ppl who drive EVs so sharing some of those stories through the new scussions, etc. This would show people that there are others/neighbors and to make the change they have ppl to talk to. (maybe include in Educ Tribal members to purchase EVs would be great n/Comms n be peer to sletter, doing this and 7 2: Encourage Tribal staff to reduce the number of vehicle trips through public transit, and bioveling า T5 Encourage trip reduction public transit, and bicycling.
+Encourage staff to reduce trips (both commute and work-related) through encouraging telecommuting, trip reduction programs, and resources for public transit.
 1. Provide incentives and support for telecommuting when possible.
 2. Promote and incentivize employee use of the Clallam County Transportation Van Pool program.
 3. Establish a car sharing program for Tribal employees.
 Supplement Clallam County Bus lines with JSKT transit vans.
-Immediate Immediate 1-2 years 1-2 years T5 Comments For the employee telecommute language, we need to make sure it's consistent to departmental
+Immediate Immediate 1-2 years 1-2 years T5 Comments Supplement Clallam County Bus lines with JSKT transit vans.
+For the employee telecommute language, we need to make sure it's consistent to departmental policies.
+So "aligned with departmental policies for in-person days" (something like that) For people who can't afford some of these changes, how can they also participate in solutions.
+How do we make sure we don't shame people in the language.

-Т6 [СС G] Conduct an employee commute survey Conduct an employee survey regarding commute behaviors, include questions about interest in participating in different programs (use examples from CCG).Immediate (b/t next inventory) T6 Comments Concern about survey maybe Survey to see out where we 7 Ceda doing a There woild to the out Changes to end ting to see the employee commute results t this employee commute survey b/c with Covid it might skew the results.
+Т6 [CCG] Conduct an employee commute survey Conduct an employee survey regarding commute behaviors, include questions about interest in participating in different programs (use examples from CCG).
+T6 Comments Concern about survey maybe Survey to see out where we 7 Ceda doing a There we Hard to Changes to end this employee commute survey b/c with Covid it might skew the results.
 Rather than have data on what ppl are doing-actual behavior. what people need to buy in to alternative transportation = important.
 To help figure need to start to get people onboard. rs: losing employees to other locations where employees don't need a car.
-They are survey vas a survey done for client navigation (?) - only 4 times per day is a barrier make appointments nployee commute should be top of the list-how do we make the most environmental st comfortable? Τ7 Encourage bicycle purchases Implement a subsidized bicycle purchase for citizens and employees 1 - 2 years T7 Comments Discovery trail is an asset (biking)
+They are a survey was a survey done for client navigation (?) - only 4 times per day is a barrier make appointments mployee commute should be top of the list-how do we make the most environmental st comfortable? Τ7 Encourage bicycle purchases Implement a subsidized bicycle purchase for citizens and employees 1 - 2 years T7 Comments Discovery trail is an asset (biking)